ss1611/CS220-AU-portfolio-1/README.md

 ## TODO
 ### By week 4 - websites
 #### Familiarity
-- Update to do lista and log
+- Update to do list and log
 - Start on essay and other coursework
 - Get better with Github
 ## by week 5